Carlson tallies twice as Capitals conquer Kings

 John Carlson scored two goals, and Ilya Samsonov made 22 saves to lead the visiting Washington Capitals to their fifth straight victory, 3-1 over the Los Angeles Kings on Wednesday night.
 Tom Wilson also scored an empty-net goal for Washington, which improved to an NHL-best 13-2-1 on the road.
 The Metropolitan Division-leading Capitals now have 47 points after 30 games, a franchise record.

-Carlson, coming off his sixth three-point game of the season, including the game-winning goal on Tuesday night in a 5-2 victory at San Jose, scored two goals in the first 13:27 on Wednesday to stake Washington to an early 2-0 lead.
-Carlson's first goal came when drove in on the right wing and snapped a wrist shot from above the right circle that clanged in off the far post at 4:36.
+Carlson, coming off his sixth three-point game of the season and having scored the game-winning goal on Tuesday night in a 5-2 victory at San Jose, scored two goals in the first 13:27 on Wednesday to stake Washington to an early 2-0 lead.
+Carlson's first goal came when he drove in on the right-wing and snapped a wrist shot from above the right circle that clanged in off the far post at 4:36.
 It was his 100th career tally.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)